About the University of Oxford

 Department for Continuing Education

 The Department for Continuing Education offers part-time, flexible courses and programmes for adult learners.
-It offers more than 1,000 courses each year, including weekly classes, online courses, day, weekend and summer schools, undergraduate and postgraduate qualifications, and continuing professional development courses.
+It offers more than 1,000 courses anually, including weekly classes, online courses, day, weekend and summer schools, undergraduate and postgraduate qualifications, and continuing professional development courses.
 In short, the Department for Continuing Education exists to enable the University of Oxford to reach students beyond the full-time student body.
-More than 15,000 students enrol on the department’s programmes each year.
+More than 15,000 students enrol on its programmes each year.
 They hail from more than 160 countries and range in age from 18 to 98.

 Gardens, Libraries and Museums

 The Gardens, Libraries and Museums of the University of Oxford contain some of the world’s most significant collections.
 With over 21 million objects, specimens and printed items, they constitute one of the largest and most important research repositories in the world and provide an outstanding resource for scholars, students and members of the public.
-But while they provide important places of scholarly enquiry, for the public, they also represent the front door to the wealth of knowledge and research curated and generated at the university.
+But while they are significant places of scholarly enquiry, they also represent the front door to the wealth of knowledge and research curated and generated at the university.

 The four museums are home to over 8.5 million objects and specimens representing the natural world, global art and artefacts: